The New Enterprise Design

 (image by Bernd)

-As circumstantial it may appear to people who don't care for starship designs (or other technology), the size of the new Enterprise may be the final straw, it may mark the difference between a parallel universe within the existing canon on one side, and a complete reboot, a new science fiction universe in which different rules apply than in Star Trek so far.
-The USS Kelvin is another trouble spot.
-Because this ship, which predates the creation of the parallel universe from what we have seen in the movie, starts the trend of ships being much larger than any 23rd century vessel we know so far, including the Excelsior.
+As circumstantial it may appear to people who don't care for starship designs (or other technology), the size of the new Enterprise may mark the difference between a parallel universe within the existing canon on one side, and a complete reboot, a new science fiction universe in which different rules apply than in Star Trek so far.
+The USS Kelvin is another trouble spot in the field of starships.
+Because the Kelvin, which predates the creation of the parallel universe, starts the trend of ships being much larger than any 23rd century vessel we know so far, including the Excelsior.
 It has a crew of 800, twice as many as on the original Enterprise 30 years later in the Prime Universe.
 Yet, it is supposed to be just a survey vessel.
+The fanboyish Vengeance with its supposed length of one mile and its silly back story is a still worse problem.
+Along with a certain "homage" in STID it is a reason not to take this universe seriously any longer, at least not as a canonical parallel universe.

 The discussion about the new Enterprise reminds me of the "Akiraprise" controversy a couple of years ago.
-The new movie with its lead ship, however, has damaged Star Trek's continuity more fundamentally than Enterprise ever could.
-The "Akiraprise" NX-01, as much as I initially disliked it, could fit into the design lineage just because the series was set more than 100 years prior to TOS - at least visually it is not a big deal if we ignore the similarity to the Akira class.
+The Abramsverse with its lead ship, however, has damaged Star Trek's continuity more fundamentally than Enterprise ever could.
+The "Akiraprise" NX-01 could fit into the design lineage just because the series was set more than 100 years prior to TOS - and visually it is not as big a deal as I initially thought.
 In "In a Mirror, Darkly" the Mirror NX-01 and the TOS Defiant even appeared side by side.

-Thanks to Nick Corcoran for the Jaeger quote, to Geert for reminding me that lifting a 700m vessel would be a huge problem, to Dave Metlesits for the hint about the huge saucer, to bX for permission to use his size comparisons, to Brian Gordon for pointing me to the Blu-ray size comparison and to Belz... for the great find of the screen cap with Pike's shuttle.
+Thanks to Nick Corcoran for the Jaeger quote, to Geert for reminding me that lifting a 700m vessel would be a huge problem, to Dave Metlesits for the hint about the huge saucer, to bX for permission to use his size comparisons, to Brian Gordon for pointing me to the Blu-ray size comparison, to Belz... for the great find of the screen cap with Pike's shuttle and to Andrew Probert for valuable discussion.